 LINE_TO_INSERT = ' = bar(42)\n'

-'''Insert a line with 'FIRST_VAR + LINE_TO_INSERT' after each PATTERN_OF_LINE
+'''Insert a line with 'FIRST_VAR + LINE_TO_INSERT' after each PATTERN_OF_LINEI made a gist with all the files and scripts.

 Go through a file looking for PATTERN_OF_LINE